by Peter Guzik

 25. Nancy Lieberman – Basketball

-Nancy Lieberman, born in Brooklyn, N.Y. and raised in Rockaway Beach, is a pioneer in women’s basketball.
-She grew up playing many sports found her passion and true calling in basketball.
+Nancy Lieberman, born in Brooklyn, NY, and raised in Rockaway Beach, is a pioneer in women’s basketball.
+She grew up playing many sports and found her passion and true calling in basketball.
 While still in high school, she was named to the U.S. National team that went on to win many medals in international competitions, including the silver at the 1976 Olympics in Montreal.
-She went on to play four years and earned a degree in Interdisciplinary Studies at Old Dominion University, where still holds many season and single-game records.
+She went on to play for four years and earned a degree in Interdisciplinary Studies at Old Dominion University, which still holds many season and single-game records.
 Known for great defense and precision passing, she earned the nickname “Lady Magic” in homage to Earvin “Magic” Johnson, the all-time great LA Laker.
-She was received the Wade Trophy award twice, given to the top upper class woman player.
+She received the Wade Trophy award twice, given to the top upper-class woman player.

 24. Mary T. Meagher – Swimming